Iron-Sparrow/PGAA/docs/SubpixelMorphological.md

 SMAA is widely considered one of the most effective post-processing anti-aliasing techniques, offering a good balance between quality and performance.
 It's particularly effective at handling both geometric aliasing and shader aliasing.

+> [!IMPORTANT]
+> The implementation of SMAA in this context is not fully up to specs with SMAA v2.8.
+Results may vary.

 ## Usage in code

 ```python